 - Sprinkle with powdered sugar.
 This helps the sponge cake not stick.
 Flip the cake over the paper.
 Remove the parchment paper it was baked with.
 Let cool completely.

-- Prepare Mascarpone frosting.
-In a large bowl mix Mascarpone until smooth.
+- In a large bowl mix Mascarpone until smooth.
 Add powdered sugar, vanilla and coffee and mix until incorporated.

 - In a separate bowl whip cream until stiff peaks form.
 Gradually incorporate into Mascarpone mixture.
 Refrigerate until ready to use.

-- Assembly.
-Trim the edges of chocolate sponge.
-Cut each vertically in three equal strips.
+- Trim the edges of the chocolate sponge.
+Cut each vertically into three equal strips.

 - Spread evenly a thin layer of peach/apricot jam, about 1 tbsp (20g) of jam for each strip.